diggedypomme/Kindlefusion/README.md

 Kindlefusion creates a html front end that can be used to upload images or get these from Stable Horde (https://stablehorde.net) / Automatic1111.
 A separate script can run on your pc monitoring the output folder of Automatic1111 and sending each image through to the Kindle.
 If using the mobile page then requesting an image via voice can also be used.

-While I have still been unable to compile webp to allow conversion of the heic webp files that return from Stable Horde, this is now done in JS on the front end.
-It would be nice to have the kindle doing this natively, but this is the best method that I have found so far.

 Youtube explanation video for the old version:
 <BR>